Best Credit Cards in Switzerland of March 2026

 What is the best credit card for foreigners in Switzerland?

 B permit holders qualify for most Swiss credit cards with income verification.
 Start with accessible options from established issuers.
 Demonstrate responsible usage (pay on time, don't max out your limit) before pursuing premium products.
 Credit limits increase with positive payment history.
+For a complete guide, see our credit cards for expats resource.

 Do I need a Swiss bank account to get a credit card?